 Whether you’re an in-house marketer with no SEO knowledge or someone with years of experience in the industry, it’s vital to know the brand and its product offering like the back of your hand if you want your fashion SEO strategy to be successful.

-As an external SEO, I have to make efforts to understand my clients’ business needs, market and consumers if I’m going to bring in organic users that actually convert.
+As an external SEO agency marketer, I have to make efforts to understand my clients’ business needs, market and consumers if I’m going to bring in organic users that actually convert.
 I have planning meetings ahead of each new season with my fashion e-Commerce clients – it’s this that informs a large part of the content strategy.
 In these meetings, we usually cover the following:

 Knowing all of this before I put together the season’s strategy helps me ensure I’m working in a way that aligns with my client’s own goals.
 With that in mind, here are some of the most useful tips I’ve picked up while working in SEO for fashion.